 And using a cool-mist humidifier can provide them with the necessary moisture so that your old wood furniture can last for a long without causing any damage.

-Installing a good humidifier device in your home can also reduce the chances of getting a static electricity shock, which is common – and most of the time in-avoidable during the dry winters.
+Installing a good humidifier device in your home can also reduce the chances of getting a static electricity shock, which is common – and most of the time unavoidable during the dry winters.

 Damage caused to your electronics (like your PC) is also a common outcome of static, which can be prevented by using a good cooling air humidifier.

-Although static electricity is not very harmful to humans, it can create problems like clingy skirts and standing hairs.
+Although static electricity is not very harmful to humans, it can create problems like clingy skirts and standing hair.

 Can Humidifier Make Your Wood Floors and Furniture Wet?